Research Interests

 I grew up in India and Indonesia and attended high school at the Jakarta International School.

-I have B.S. degrees in Physics and Computer Science from M.I.T.
-I received an M.S. in Computer Science from M.I.T. and a Ph.D. in Theoretical Physics from Princeton University
+I have B.Sc. degrees in Physics and Computer Science from M.I.T.
+I received an M.S. in Computer Science from M.I.T. and a Ph.D. in Theoretical Physics from Princeton University.

-I have been a Junior Fellow of the Harvard Society of Fellows and a Fellow-at-Large of the Santa Fe Institute.
+I was a Junior Fellow of the Harvard Society of Fellows and a Fellow-at-Large of the Santa Fe Institute.